-Set blade depth to no more than 1/8 in. to 1/4 in, greater than the thickness of the material being cut.
-Less than a full tooth should be visible below the workpiece.
+Set blade depth to no more than 1/8 in. to 1/4 in. greater than the thickness of the material being cut.
+Less than a full tooth about he visible below should be visible below the workpiece.

 - Minimize blade pinching by placing the saw shoe on the clamped, supported portion of the workpiece, and allowing the cut off piece to fall away freely. - When you start your saw allow the blade to reach full speed before contacting the workpiece.